 When an agency gets an RFP from a prospective client, they qualify it.
 As a candidate, you’re doing the same thing as you look at a given job.
 Is this job a good fit for you?
 Some starter questions to ask yourself:

 - How does this job match up with your past (in terms of skills, career footsteps, pedigree and more).
 Look at it from your target’s perspective.
-The more you have to stretch your past to make it work, the less chance you have of earning agency interest.
+The more you have to stretch your past to make it work, the less chance you have of earning your prospective employer’s interest.

 - How might this fulfill your personal needs (location, commute, work/life balance, community, etc.).
 How does this new gig fit in your life design?
 Are there tradeoffs?
 How might that impact your personal happiness index?